Skip to main content

 What Is Chronic Pain?

-Pain is an unpleasant sensation that we usually associate with injury or tissue damage but can be present in the absence of tissue damage as well.
+Pain, by definition, is an unpleasant feeling or emotional experience associated with actual or potential tissue damage.
+We usually link pain with injury or tissue damage, but it can be present in the absence of tissue damage as well.
 Pain can be acute or chronic.

-Acute pain lasts for a short time – up to 12 weeks.
-It is a warning that tissue damage has occurred or may occur, or to help us prevent injury or disease.
-For instance, if we touch a hot stove, the body sends a danger message to the brain that there is a threat to tissues to prevent further injury.
-A sore foot can signal a need to change your footwear.
-In some cases, the danger messages may be due to some disease process, and your brain may interpret those messages as pain.
-This can cause you to seek medical attention – diagnosis and treatment – for what may be a serious condition.
+Acute pain lasts for a short time — up to 12 weeks.
+It is a warning that tissue damage has occurred or may occur.
+For instance, if we touch a hot stove, the body sends a danger message to the brain that there is a threat, so we pull our hand away to prevent further injury.
+A sore foot can signal the need to change your footwear.
+In some cases, the danger messages may be due to a disease process that your brain interprets as pain.
+This can cause you to seek medical attention for what may be a serious condition.
 Signaling pain in this manner is the body's way of protecting us and is a good thing.

 • When you are injured or develop a painful disease, nerves send information from the problem area to the brain.

-• The brain analyzes this information coming from the body to determine if there is a threat to the body and whether action needs to be taken to prevent harm.
+• The brain analyzes this information coming from the body to determine if there is a threat and whether action needs to be taken to prevent harm.

 • When pain is constant or chronic, the brain and nervous system go on "high alert," becoming more sensitive.

-• Cells that conduct sensation in the nervous system can also become more sensitive when on high alert, making it easier for the brain to interpret these sensations as a threat and thus cause you to have more pain.
-These changes in the brain and central nervous system induce and maintain chronic pain symptoms.
+• Cells that conduct sensation in the nervous system can also become more sensitive when on high alert.
+This makes it easier for the brain to interpret these sensations as a threat and thus causes you to have more pain.
+These changes in the brain and central nervous system induce and keep chronic pain symptoms going.

-• When pain is chronic: Pain sensations are activated in the brain; The brain continues to interpret all sensations from the problem areas as a danger, even when there is no more tissue damage.
-This makes it easier for the pain centers in the brain to activate; Pain messages come from many different areas of the brain – areas that may control fight or fear reactions, movement, emotions, problem-solving, and learning.
-Almost any system of the body can be affected by chronic pain.
+• Almost any system of the body can be affected by chronic pain.
+When pain is chronic, the pain sensations are activated in the brain.
+The brain continues to interpret all feelings from the problem areas as a danger, even when there is no more tissue damage.
+This makes it easier for the pain centers in the brain to activate.
+Pain messages come from many different areas of the brain, including those that:

-• The brain and nervous system continue reacting by causing you to continue to be in pain.
+• The brain and nervous system continue to react, causing you to continue to be in pain.
 This process increases sensations, emotions, or thoughts about the problem area.
 At this point, any sensory input can activate the pain centers.
 Even thinking about it or reading the word pain can trigger pain sensations.
-The pain is in the brain: To protect you, your brain is deciding to increase the alert level for sensations you feel.
+The pain is in the brain.
+To protect you, your brain is deciding to increase the alert level for sensations you feel.

 How Does It Feel?

-How chronic pain feels varies with each individual; it is very personal.
+How chronic pain feels varies with each person.
+Pain is very personal.
 How often it occurs, how severe it is, or how long it lasts is not predictable from one person to another.

 Common complaints related to chronic pain include: